janhencic/janhencic/README.md

 Hello 👋.

 I'm Jan, a **Software Engineer** from Slovenia.

-I'm Jan, a Software Engineer from Slovenia.
 I currently work at [tvbeat](https://tvbeat.com/).
 I have several years of experience working with Rust and a keen interest in DevOps technologies, along with a growing fascination for Nix.